Library

 Notes

 Perhaps the most beautiful album I've ever listened to.
 The pure depth of sound when listening with quality audio equipment is amazing.
-So many layers of exquisite samples creating an air of anemoia.
-I'm a big fan of the original Zomba promo version which includes samples that were later removed for legal reasons, and the Gimix version which is even more divorced from the wide release.
+So many layers of exquisite samples exuding an air of anemoia.
+I'm a big fan of the original Zomba promo version which includes samples that were later removed for legal reasons.

 Moby